 PLEASE REVIEW IT CAREFULLY.

 Ministry Health Care is committed to protecting the privacy and security of our patients’ confidential health information.
 We are required by law to maintain the privacy of your health information and to provide you with Notice of our legal duties and privacy practices with respect to your personal health information.
-If you have any questions about any part of this Notice or if you want more information about the privacy practices at Ministry Health Care, please feel free to contact the Director of Privacy, Corporate Integrity Department Compliance Line at 1-888-203-9559.
+If you have any questions about any part of this Notice or if you want more information about the privacy practices at Ministry Health Care, please feel free to contact the system Privacy Officer through the Corporate Responsibility Values Line at 1-888-203-9559.
 This Notice provides you with the following important information:

 - How we use and disclose your protected health information

 - Your privacy rights with regard to your protected health information

 - Our obligations to you concerning the use and disclosure of your protected health information

 Effective Date of This Notice – September 23, 2013: The terms of this Notice apply to all designated Ministry Health Care records containing your protected health information that are created and maintained by our organization.
 We reserve the right to revise or amend our Notice of Privacy Practices.
 Any revisions or amendments to the Notice will be effective for all of your records created or maintained in the past as well as any records we create or maintain in the future.
 We will post a copy of the most current Notice in a prominent location on site.
 We will also post the most current Notice to our organizational website.
 Ministry Health Care will abide by the terms of the Notice currently in effect.
 At any time, you may request a copy of our most current Notice.
 You will be asked to acknowledge receipt of the Notice of Privacy Practices during an admission encounter.